Linuxfabrik/lfops/CONTRIBUTING.rst

 * `nextcloud <https://github.com/Linuxfabrik/lfops/tree/main/roles/nextcloud>`_:

     * The role performs some tasks only on the very first run and never again after that.
 To do this, it creates a state file for itself so that it knows that it must skip certain tasks on subsequent runs.
+    * The role's README has a concise but informative "Tags" section.

 * `php <https://github.com/Linuxfabrik/lfops/tree/main/roles/php>`_: